Unforgettable…that’s what you are.

 If you want your customers to recall your organisation with ease, then it’s a good idea them a compelling name that they can link to the logo and colours already in their minds.
 In some cases of brand recall, names become so synonymous with the service that they stand for, that they become “verbi-ified.”

 For instance, consider Google, and how that name has become a synonym for search.
 When you want to find something online today, you don’t just “look for it,” you “Google it.”

 4. An unforgettable slogan

 The conversations that companies have with their target audience are becoming increasingly important in an experience-focused world.
-Before you can begin marketing your brand and raise brand recognition through things like content and social media, you can start your conversation with a simple tagline or slogan.
+Before you can begin marketing your brand and raise brand recognition through things like direct marketing campaigns, content, and social media, you can start your conversation with a simple tagline or slogan.